carlo98/mission-planning-optimization/README.md

 one "default" key should also be provided.

 ## Details <a name="details"></a>
 More information can be found in the pdf report available in the repository.
-(WORK IN PROGRESS)

 ## Problems <a name="prob"></a>
 This repo uses a home-made implementation of branch &amp; bound and revised simplex algorithm, required for the course, but it is not without problem,